Concerns and complaints

 In order to support a timely review, students are encouraged to submit a Request for Reconsideration as soon as possible after the original decision.
 All requests will be reviewed when received, however the total timeframe between the original decision and the resolution of the Request for Reconsideration may mean that a significant amount of a semester has elapsed before the matter is resolved.

 - Complete the Request for Reconsideration form, explaining the nature of your request and your concerns.

-- If you feel that providing a written statement does not allow you to express yourself clearly and completely, you may contact the AccessAbility Services Coordinator.
+- If you feel that providing a written statement does not allow you to express yourself clearly and completely, you may contact the AccessAbility Services Manager.
 We will be glad to meet and talk through this information directly with you.